 Refreshable Braille displays do exist — they have mechanical pins that are raised and lowered into holes on a flat surface, and users move their fingers across the surface to read the text.
 But these mechanical displays can be clunky and slow.

-That’s why researchers at the University of Bayreuth in Germany are developing a device that uses ultrasonic waves to project Braille onto users’ fingertips.
-It’s still in the testing phase, but it has the potential to create a device that can make reading Braille a good alternative to other types of assistive technology.
+That’s why researchers at the University of Bayreuth in Germany are developing HaptiRead, a device that uses ultrasonic waves to project Braille onto users’ fingertips.
+As of 2020 it was still in the testing phase, but it has the potential to create a device that can make reading Braille a good alternative to other types of assistive technology.